 KIPAR, A., BURTHE, S. J., HETZEL, U., ROKIA, M. ABO, TELFER, S., LAMBIN, X., BIRTLES, R. J., BEGON, M. and BENNETT, M., 2014.
 Mycobacterium microti Tuberculosis in Its Maintenance Host, the Field Vole (Microtus agrestis): Characterization of the Disease and Possible Routes of Transmission VETERINARY PATHOLOGY.
 51(5), 903-914

 My research interests are the ecology and evolution of infectious diseases, zoonotic transmission, emerging infectious diseases, and infectious diseases of wild animals.
 I have become increasingly interested in resolving conflicts between public health and biodiversity, and issues such as 'to what extent should we try to control infectious diseases?', ie in seeing infectious diseases in an interdisciplinary 'ecosystems services' context.

 - TB and other diseases in badgers on the edge of the cattle epidemic

-- The drivers of antimicrobial resistance in wildlife populations and the environment
+- The environmental drivers of antimicrobial resistance and disease in wildlife populations

 - Rodent-borne zoonoses